andrei-voia/TileMakerDOT/README.md

 ## 📂 Application Structure

-The application requires a strict file structure to function correctly:[cite: 1]
+The application requires a strict file structure to function correctly:

 ```text
 TileMaker DOT/